jcrossbdn/fpp-after-hours/README.md

 This plugin allows you to configure internet radio streams for playback after show hours

 ### Known limitations / Gotchas
   - There is a known bug with fpp 2.5 that prevents scripts from running from playlists.
-You must switch to the master branch to use scripts (see https://falconchristmas.com/forum/index.php?topic=10032.0 for details) ***This is fixed in v2.6
+You must switch to the master branch to use scripts (see https://falconchristmas.com/forum/index.php?topic=10032.0 for details)

 ### Getting Started
 1. Install the plugin